 “Our founder, Bud Dudley, returned from flying many missions over Europe during World War II where he lost many of his fellow pilots and navigators.
 Bud vowed to found an institution that would salute and preserve the concept of Liberty.
 Our Bowl Game commemorating Liberty thus was born in 1959.
 Thereafter, in 1975, the stadium in Memphis was renamed Liberty Bowl Stadium in tribute to the AutoZone Liberty Bowl.
 We are pleased that Simmons Bank retained the name Liberty in the stadium’s name and that Simmons Bank Liberty Stadium will continue to host the AutoZone Liberty Bowl for years to come.”

-10/1/2021 - The Liberty Bowl Memorial Stadium will soon have a new name, city leaders announced on Friday.
+10/1/2021 - The football stadium formerly known as Liberty Bowl Memorial Stadium will soon have a new name, city leaders announced on Friday.

-The 58,325-seat venue will soon be called the Simmons Bank Memorial Stadium.
+The 58,325-seat venue will soon be called the Simmons Bank Liberty Stadium.

 “I couldn’t be happier with this public/private partnership that will allow us to enhance the overall fan experience at the stadium and will tie in perfectly with the $126 million Liberty Park development right next door,” Mayor Jim Strickland said.
 “Through this partnership with Simmons Bank, we continue to honor the history of the stadium while ushering in a new area as Simmons Bank Memorial Stadium.”